About the degree programme

 Find Year 3 courses (2024-2025 academic year)

-• Final year rotations (selected and core)
+• Final year rotations - core and selected

 • Student research component